soerenschneider/2a-demos/README.md

 - Git
 - make

-If you're unsure about whether your system is supported and whether all tools are installed correctly, we provide a script that helps you verify this questions.
+If you're unsure about whether your system is supported and whether all tools are installed correctly, we provide a script that helps you answer this questions.
 Follow these steps to download and run the script to check your setup.

 1. Ensure you have a Bash-compatible shell (Linux, macOS, or WSL on Windows).